php-ru/symfony-docs-ru/messenger.rst

 Consuming Messages
 ------------------

 Once your messages have been routed, you will like to consume your messages in most of the cases.
-To do so, you can use the ``messenger:consume-messages`` command like this:
+To do so, use the ``messenger:consume`` command like this:

 .. code-block:: terminal

-    $ bin/console messenger:consume-messages amqp
+    $ php bin/console messenger:consume amqp

 The first argument is the receiver's service name.
 It might have been created by your ``transports`` configuration or it can be your own receiver.
 It also requires a ``--bus`` option in case you have multiple buses configured, which is the name of the bus to which received messages should be dispatched.

+.. versionadded:: 4.3

+    The ``messenger:consume`` command was renamed in Symfony 4.3 (previously it was called ``messenger:consume-messages``).

 Middleware
 ----------